aneoconsulting/ArmoniK/infrastructure/quick-deploy/gcp/multi-stages/README.md

 You need to create Google Cloud Storage for ArmoniK which are:

-* Google Memorystore for Redis
+* Google Memorystore for Redis or Google Cloud Storage (default deployment) for input/output payloads.
-* Google Cloud Storage to upload `.dll` for ArmoniK workers
+* Google Cloud Storage to upload `.dll` for ArmoniK workers.
-* MongoDB as a Kubernetes service
+* MongoDB as a Kubernetes service.

 The parameters of each storage are defined in [storage/parameters.tfvars](storage/parameters.tfvars).